 It’s a wonderful feeling to be surrounded by friends and family.
-When festive days like Easter and Diwali come around I like taking the time and relaxing with my loved ones.
-But before one gets around to the good part there is the setup, cleanup and the food.
-Being a host does not come easy and I don’t always get it right.
-And when glamorous AND easy dishes present themselves I owe it to myself (and you!) to test them out.
-Whole roasted cauliflower rubbed with crushed coriander seeds and mustard is one of those dishes that can be pulled together with minimum effort and takes the place of a main or side.
+As a result, when festive days like Easter and Diwali come around, I like taking the time and relaxing with my loved ones.
+However, before one gets around to the good part, there is the setup, cleanup and the food.
+Being a host is not easy and I don’t always get it right.
+So, when glamorous AND easy dishes present themselves I owe it to myself (and you!) to test them out.
+Whole roasted cauliflower rubbed with crushed coriander seeds and mustard is one of those dishes that I can pull together with minimum effort and it takes the place of a main or side.

 Cauliflower is often overlooked as a festive dish.
 Despite its deceptive colour, it contains more phytonutrients than many green vegetables.
-That coupled with it’s vitamin-rich nature, cauliflower makes a powerhouse of a dish.
+In addition, it’s vitamin-rich nature make cauliflower a powerhouse of a dish.
 At the same time it adds gorgeous colour (yes!) and flavour to the dinner table and is a popular dish with my family.
-Even the pickiest of eaters – that’s my youngest – has become a fan of this crispy and wholesome recipe.
+Even the pickiest eater – that’s my youngest – has become a fan of this crispy and wholesome recipe.
 Best of all – it’s vegan and gluten-free.
-So here goes!
+So, here goes!

 Whole Roasted Cauliflower

 1 medium sized whole cauliflower; leaves trimmed and base hollowed out as much as possible without losing the shape.

 2 tbsp coriander seeds